MrPrimate/ddb-adventure-muncher/README.md

 * Now when you right click on a scene navigation button you will get the option to download the associated data (DDB Scene Config).
 * Upload this to the #scene-adjustments channel on Discord with a description of your changes.

+### Stairways module

+If you export scenes with stairways data included, that will be added in to the generated scenes.

 ### Missed parsing

 If you find a missing scene, or something has not parsed right please let me know on Discord.